id-Software/DOOM-iOS/README.md

 `tnt.wad` and `plutonia.wad` are in any installation of Final DOOM, available on [Steam](https://store.steampowered.com/app/2290/Final_DOOM/) or [GOG](https://www.gog.com/game/doom_ii_final_doom) (note that GOG sells DOOM II and Final DOOM packaged together)

+`SIGIL.wad` is available free from the [SIGIL](https://www.romerogames.ie/si6il) website, and `SIGIL_SHREDS.wad` is available in the "registered" (purchased) versions.
+Note that SIGIL also requires `doom.wad` from the original game.

 This repo contains changes from id's [DOOM-iOS2](https://github.com/id-Software/DOOM-IOS2) repo (different than the parent of this repo), changes from the [FinalJudgement](https://github.com/JadingTsunami/FinalJudgment-iOS) repo by [JadingTsunami](https://github.com/JadingTsunami/), and [MFi controller code](https://github.com/TheRohans/DOOM-IOS2/commit/5a6b69d5e9821134f4013b069faef29190dcd7a1) from [TheRohans](https://github.com/TheRohans/).
 I incorporated the efforts of [yarsrevenge](https://github.com/yarsrvenge/DOOM-IOS2) in getting the basics of the tvOS versions going.

 I wrote a [lengthy article](http://schnapple.com/wolfenstein-3d-and-doom-on-ios-11/) on the process of making these ports.
 For a rundown of the effort to get it running on tvOS, I wrote a [second lenghty article](http://schnapple.com/wolfenstein-3d-and-doom-on-tvos-for-apple-tv/) on the subject.

 A previous version of this repo required the use of a file called `base.iPack` from an existing copy of the iPhone version of DOOM in  order for the DOOM port to work, but I have now added a "clean room" version of that file and included the resources necessary to build it in case anyone wants to tweak or improve it.
 Credits for the images used are included below.
 A third lengthy article on the subject of the base.iPack file and adding the additional two games can be found [here](http://schnapple.com/doom-ii-and-final-doom-for-ios-and-tvos).

+And just for fun I did [another article](https://schnapple.com/sigil-for-ios-and-tvos-for-apple-tv/) on adding SIGIL support.

+**KNOWN ISSUES WITH SIGIL:**

+- As of right now the port can't find the custom level clear screen so the completion screen has a hall of mirrors effect.
+- The port can not play the Buckethead songs from the `SIGIL_SHREDS.wad` file yet.

+I will update this README as these things are addressed but I didn't want to let these delay the update.

 [Video of DOOM running on an iPhone X](https://www.youtube.com/watch?v=IrY5L1kn-NA)